Saturday, 19 August 2023

 10. The Tenth Invasion (1769-70)

-This last expedition of Abdali to achieve wealth and glory and divert the attention of his troublesome people to foreign adventures proved to be the most miserable.
-This time he could not move beyond Peshawar and after staying there for a short time, returned to Kandahar.
+This last expedition of Abdali to achieve wealth and glory, and to divert the attention of his troublesome people to foreign adventures, proved to be the most miserable.
+This time he could not move beyond Peshawar, and after staying there for a short time, returned to Kandahar.

-Thus ended an epoch in the history of Punjab, that left deep imprints on the history and minds of the people of Punjab.
-The Sikhs were most directly effected but at the same time were the greatest beneficiaries.
+Thus ended an epoch in the history of Punjab that left deep imprints on the history and minds of its people.
+The Sikhs were most directly affected but, at the same time, were the greatest beneficiaries.
 It is interesting to note that Abdali first came to India in 1739, when he accompanied his mentor Nadir Shah.
-It is also noteworthy, that these invasions did not end with the death of Abdali in 1772 and continued almost to the end of the eighteenth century by his predecessors.
+It is also noteworthy that these invasions did not end with the death of Abdali in 1772 and continued almost to the end of the eighteenth century by his predecessors.
 That would be the topic of my next article.

 Tomb of Ahmad Shah Abdali, Kandahar.
 (Photo by: Wikipedia)